open-contracting/deploy/docs/develop/postgres.rst

 Set up replication
 ------------------

-You will configure a main server and a replica server.
+To configure a main server and a replica server:

 #.
-Create configuration files for each server as above.
-For reference, see the files for ``kingfisher-process`` and ``kingfisher-replica``.
+Create configuration files for each server, as above.
+For reference, see the files for ``kingfisher-process1`` and ``kingfisher-replica1``.

 #.
 Update the main server's Pillar file with the replica user's name and the replica's IP addresses: